 Check out the flow-chart below to help you understand the required CS and CE core 300 level courses and their pre-requisities.

-The following links provide all the information required to: (1) determine your core courses, (2) choose elective options, (3) complete your CSE Natural Science requirements, (4) plan a pathway toward specific specializations, (5) understand ‘transition pre-requisites’ as a result of changes to the CSE 300-level curriculum; and (6) request exceptions to CSE requirements for double majors.
+The following links provide all the information required to: (1) determine your core courses, (2) choose elective options, (3) choose CSE systems electives (4) see yearly capstone course offerings (5) complete your CSE Natural Science requirements, (6) plan a pathway toward specific specializations, (7) understand prerequisite requirements for 400-level CSE courses, and (8) understand ‘transition pre-requisites’ as a result of changes to the CSE 300-level curriculum

 - CSE Core Course List